-Geography is a unique subject because it looks at both the physical structure of the planet and the social structure (i.e. how we affect our environment and how it affects us) in the past, present and future.
-Geography is also a facilitating subject which means that it can be useful for a whole range of university courses and will help you keep your options open.
+Geography is a unique subject because it looks at both the physical structure of the planet and the social structure (i.e.. how we affect our environment and how it affects us) in the past, present and future.
+Geography is also a facilitating subject which means that it can be useful for a whole range of university courses and will help students keep their options open.

 Why Choose This?

-Candidates with A level geography have access to a wide range of possible careers and higher education opportunities.
-Skills that you develop include collecting analysing and interpreting data, communicating your findings and developing links between different parts of the subject.
-Geography graduates are some of the most employable of all graduates.
-Employers like geography graduates because of their broad skills base and understanding of the world that we live in.
-Traditional geography careers include: town planner, meteorologist, climatologist, volcanologist, tourism, teaching, civil servant, environmental agencies, water and forestry commissions, and resource management.
-However, being a geography graduate is not restrictive, geography graduates can easily enter other careers, including: journalism, business, law, accountancy, banking and insurance.
+Candidates with A Level geography have access to a wide range of possible careers and higher education opportunities.
+Skills that students develop include collecting, analysing and interpreting data, communicating their findings, and developing links between different parts of the subject.
+Geography graduates are some of the most employable graduates because of their broad skills base and understanding of the world that we live in.
+Traditional geography careers include: town planner, meteorologist, climatologist, volcanologist, tourism, teaching, civil servant, working in environmental agencies, water and forestry commissions, and resource management.
+However, being a geography graduate is not restrictive; geography graduates can easily enter other careers, including journalism, business, law, accountancy, banking and insurance.

 Areas of Study & Assessment

 Component 1: Physical Geography: Water and carbon cycles; Coastal systems and landscapes; Hazards